Georgia hold Wales as Bale closes in on record

-CARDIFF Gareth Bale scored his 25th goal for Wales but Georgia fought back strongly to earn a deserved 1-1 draw in a World Cup Group D qualifier in Cardiff on Sunday.
+CARDIFF (Reuters) - Gareth Bale scored his 25th goal for Wales but Georgia fought back strongly to earn a deserved 1-1 draw in a World Cup Group D qualifier in Cardiff.

-It left Wales, surprise semi-finalists at Euro 2016, with five points from three games and at risk of losing the group leadership after the day's later matches.
+It left Wales, surprise semi-finalists at Euro 2016, with five points from three games.
+They lost the group leadership and dropped to third place when Serbia and Ireland both won later on Sunday.

-Georgia took their first point, following narrow defeats by Austria and Ireland.
+Georgia, in fifth place, took their first point, following narrow defeats by Austria and Ireland.

 Wales, who have only ever qualified for the finals once, in 1958, took the lead in the 10th minute when Real Madrid's Bale leapt above his markers to head in Joe Ledley's corner.